Tonywuhk/realai.org/course/ubuntu.md

 Ubuntu organizes files in a [hierarchical tree](https://help.ubuntu.com/community/LinuxFilesystemTreeOverview).
 Some standard directories include:

 * `/boot` contains files needed to start up the system.
+* `/tmp` is a place for temporary files.
+It is cleaned automatically, for example, by [tmpreaper](http://manpages.ubuntu.com/manpages/xenial/man8/tmpreaper.8.html).
 * `/usr/bin` contains executable (binary) files that are usually part of the operating system and installed by its package manager.
 For example, on a Ubuntu 16.04 virtual machine created from [Google Cloud Engine](http://realai.org/course/google-compute-engine/), both `python` and `python3` are from `/usr/bin`.
 Better not touch them without using `apt`.
 * `/usr/local/bin` contains the binary files that are usually installed by the local administrator, sometimes built from source.
 They use a “local” directory in order not to be disrupt system behavior.